MicrosoftDocs/Devices-docs/surface/surface-laptop-studio-isv-certification.md

 1. AutoCAD was tested on versions 2021 and 2022.
 2. Some accessories and software sold separately.
-3. Tactile signals in Adobe Premier Pro is available in Beta only.
+3. Tactile signals in Adobe Premier Pro are available in Beta only.
 Visit [Adobe.com](https://www.adobe.com/products/premiere.html) for more details.